grscheller/neovim-notes/VimSpecificFeatures.md

 | `"~`      | paste from last drag-and-drop operation  |

 On Arch, the first two only seem to work in vim when the gvim package is installed.
-In Neovim both seem plumbed into the X11 clipboard.
-I've never gotten the last one to work at all.
+With out-of-the-box Neovim, both are not plumbed into anything.
+Once the xsel package was installed on Arch Linux, `"*` and `"+` worked fine.
+Neovim needs an external utility to interact with the X11 and desktop clip boards.

+I have never gotten `"~` to work at all for me.
+Even in Windows MS Office, I have found drag-and-drop buggy and hard to control.

 ### Black hole register